 - virus scanning and prevention

 - software purchasing and installation and much more

-Have an IT issue?
-Create a ticket
+Still have an IT issue?
+Create a ticket!

 - Log in with your Watiam/LEARN password

 - Choose "Pharmacy IT Request Form" in the drop-down list at the top right